 - Acorn – E-money provider.
 Customer despots held at Barclays

-How do I open a business bank account – what ID/documents do I need?
+How do I open a business bank account in the UK – what ID/documents do I need?

 The ease of which a business bank account can be opened depends entirely on your business structure and the bank you apply at.
 The process is generally more straightforward for sole traders as additional checks and paperwork is required by limited companies and their directors.

-Typically to open a business bank account you will need the following:
+Typically to open a business bank account you must be a UK resident and need the following documentation:

 - Proof of address – usually a utility bill within the past 3 months